Oven Comparison: Convection, Deck, and Rotary – Which One to Choose?

 Advantages:

-- Flexible product range – suitable for bread, rolls, cookies, and small pastries alike.
+- Wide product range – great for bread, rolls, pastries, and cookies alike.

 Disadvantages: